Investment risk

 Share prices will oscillate wildly but over the longer term the value we have bought should be reflected in the market prices.
 It is not uncommon for a share price to drop over 5% in a day and go back up the next.

-It is my job as portfolio manager to ensure the property/infrastructure businesses we buy are undervalued and have strong balance sheets and NEVER SELL THE MAJORITY OF THEIR PROPERTIES AT A FIRE SALE PRICE IN A FORCED SALE.
+It is my job as portfolio manager to ensure the property/infrastructure businesses we buy are undervalued and have strong balance sheets and NEVER SELL THE MAJORITY OF THEIR ASSETS AT A FIRE SALE PRICE IN A FORCED SALE.